Brazilian Police Arrest 5 Over Plot to Kill Lula and Mount Coup in 2022

 The director of the federal police, Andrei Passos Rodrigues, said they were treating last week’s incident as terrorism.

-Protesters, supporters of Brazil's former President Jair Bolsonaro, storm the National Congress building in Brasilia, Brazil, on Jan.
+Protesters, supporters of Brazil's former President Jair Bolsonaro, storm the National Congress building in Brasília, Brazil, on Jan.
 8, 2023.
 (Eraldo Peres/AP Photo)

-Protesters, supporters of Brazil's former President Jair Bolsonaro, storm the National Congress building in Brasilia, Brazil, on Jan.
+Protesters, supporters of Brazil's former President Jair Bolsonaro, storm the National Congress building in Brasília, Brazil, on Jan.
 8, 2023.
 Eraldo Peres/AP Photo

 A former labor leader who helped establish the left-wing Workers’ Party, Lula was elected to Brazil’s Congress in 1986.

-Lula was convicted of corruption and money laundering in 2018 and sentenced to 12 years in jail.
+He was convicted of corruption and money laundering in 2018 and sentenced to 12 years in jail.

-De Moraes also presided over the nation’s top electoral court when it later ruled Bolsonaro ineligible for office until 2030, ruling he had abused his power and cast unfounded doubts on the validity of the 2022 election result.
+De Moraes also presided over the nation’s top electoral court when it later ruled Bolsonaro ineligible for office until 2030, ruling that he had abused his power and cast unfounded doubts on the validity of the 2022 election result.

-Associated Press and Reuters contributed to this report.
+The Associated Press and Reuters contributed to this report.

 Chris Summers